shiyanlou/SequoiaDBCourse2/1739-流处理应用开发/520-Flink 流作业的 Java 实现.md

 ParameterTool tool = ParameterTool.fromArgs(args);
 // Get an integer value by name.
 10 is the default value, and the default value is enabled if the parameter is not found int lineNum = tool.getInt("lineNum", 10);
-source = new RandomSource(lineNum);
+// Input this value through the constructor of RandomSource source = new RandomSource(lineNum);
 ```